 As Picasso said:

 There is no abstract art.
 You must always start with something.
 Afterward you can remove all traces of reality.”

-Therefore it is impossible for an artwork not to be abstract.
-Unless of course you are speaking of the the physical artwork itself — the canvas, the paint, the marble — which itself is real and exists in the world.
+Therefore it is impossible for artwork not to be abstract.
+Unless of course, you are speaking of the physical artwork itself — the canvas, the paint, the marble — which itself is real and exists in the world.

 – Robert Bissett